This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Remove the loaf pan from your bread machine.
-Attach the mixing paddle and set the pan aside.
+- Remove the loaf pan from your bread machine and attach the mixing paddle.
+Set the pan aside.

-- In a medium-size mixing bowl, place the flour blend, xanthan gum, tapioca starch, cream of tartar, baking powder, granulated sugar, and salt, and whisk to combine well.
-Set the bowl aside.
+- In a separate bowl, whisk together the gluten free flour blend, xanthan gum, tapioca starch, cream of tartar, baking powder, sugar, and salt.

 - Plug in and set up your bread machine for use.